linda-seiter/cmsc115_2252/week2/week2_lesson.md

 The week#2 projects will be tested using black-box testing techniques.
 Each test case will specify:

 - the user input
-- the expected output
+- the expected output based on the requirements
-- the actual output
+- the actual output based on the program execution
-- the test result
+- the test result of pass/fail

 ### Example #1 - Convert Inches to Feet

 Consider the following program requirements:

 _Write a program that converts inches to feet.
-The program should read in an integer representing the number of inches, then calculate and display the equivalent number of feet._
+The program should read in an integer representing the number of inches, then calculate and display the equivalent number of feet.
+There are 12 inches in a foot._

-The table below contains 5 test cases that will be used for testing:
+The table below contains 5 test cases that will be used for testing.
+The last two columns are filled out after the program is written and executed.

 | Test | Input | Expected Output       | Actual Output | Pass/Fail |
 | ---- | ----- | --------------------- | ------------- | --------- |